 In accordance with CAC Section 4-307(c), the rehabilitation requires submission and approval of an EDCR.
 Refer to IR EB-3: Evaluation and Design Criteria Report for additional information on EDCR requirements.
-The approval of an EDCR by DSA follows procedural requirements similar to that of a construction project, including registration, review, back check, and approval.
+The approval of an EDCR follows a procedure similar to that of a construction project, including registration, review, back check, and approval.
 See IR EB-3 Section 1.1 for further details.